CONP-PCNO/conp-documentation/Developers-Notes/CONP_data_upload_admin.md

   - ```<REMOTE_DIRECTORY>``` is the path to the directory on ```sftp.conp.ca``` containing the new dataset,  relative to the home directory of ```<DATASET_OWNER_USERNAME>```.
 This allows the crawler to correct for users submitting inconsistent or unusual directory structures without requiring them to resubmit the entire dataset.

   - ```<INDEX_FILE_NAME>``` is your local copy of the index of files in the dataset (list created in 1).

+Successful execution of the script will create a set of links and subdirectories in the local directory duplicating the structure of the dataset on ```sftp.conp.ca```.
+The Apr 2022 update to ```sftp-crawler.pl``` displays the line of the input file it is currently processing, to facilitate estimation of the time a run will take to complete and give a clear location in the event of any failure.

+5. Delete the index file.

+Note:  if you need the passwords for ```proftpd``` or ```conp_data_admin```, contact Cecile Madjar or Emmet O'Brien.